mnot/I-D/variants/draft.md

 Provided that the cache has full knowledge of the semantics of Accept-Language and Content-Language, it will know that a French representation is available and might be able to infer that an English representation is not available.
 But, it does not know (for example) whether a Japanese representation is available without making another request, incurring possibly unnecessary latency.

-This specification introduces the HTTP Variants response header field ({{variants}}) to enumerate the available variant representations on the origin server, to provide clients and caches with enough information to properly satisfy requests -- either by selecting a response from cache or by forwarding the request towards the origin -- by following an algorithm defined in {{cache}}.
+This specification introduces the HTTP Variants response header field ({{variants}}) to enumerate the available variant representations on the origin server, to provide clients and caches with enough information to properly satisfy requests -- either by selecting a response from cache or by forwarding the request towards the origin -- by following the algorithm defined in {{cache}}.

 Its companion the Variant-Key response header field ({{variant-key}}) indicates which representation was selected, so that it can be reliably reused in the future.
 When this specification is in use, the example above might become:

 ~~~
-GET /foo HTTP/1.1
+GET /clancy HTTP/1.1
 Host: www.example.com
 Accept-Language: en;q=1.0, fr;q=0.5